 Bell Eapen MD, PhD.

 I am Bellraj (Bell) Eapen, a techie MD (dermatologist) with a PhD in Information Systems from McMaster University.
-I am a proponent of Machine Learning (ML) and Artificial Intelligence (AI) applications in medicine with a focus on deploying AI applications on the cloud.
-As an enterprise architect at Mayo clinic, I specialize in cloud architecture for NLP, conversational AI, and multimodal ML.
+As an R&D lead engineer at Mayo clinic, I specialize in cloud architecture for Gen AI and multimodal machine learning using FHIR.

 Services